bbauska/UofM-Inter-with-JavaScript/readme.md

 Those first few operators, we use usually to assign values to a variable.
 Sometimes we use what we call Boolean operators to compare values instead.
 In this case, let&apos;s assume that I&apos;m assigned x = 12.
-Well, some of the different Boolean operators I can use are **equal equal**, which means don&apos;t set x equal to 5, instead, I want you to check, is the value stored in x equal to 5?
+Well, some of the different Boolean operators I can use are <b>equal equal</b>, which means don&apos;t set x equal to 5, instead, I want you to check, is the value stored in x equal to 5?
 This is kind of a test case.
 Well, in this case, no, it doesn&apos;t, so it returns false.
 But if I have x==12, oh okay, yep, those two things are equivalent, so I&apos;m going to